Home Insurance after the floods

-The recent storms that have swept across the UK have brought with them record levels of rain.
+Forecasters have warned of “treacherous” conditions in parts of the country amid intense rainfall.
 It has resulted in flooding in many areas of the UK.
 Unfortunately, the flooding is unlikely to be a thing of the past.
 For some, it is likely to become a frequent occurrence.
 Having household insurance is, therefore, important.
 It will allow homeowners who have seen their home damaged as a result of the flooding to rebuild.

 Firstly check whether your home is in a flood-prone area.
 You can do this by checking online for information about which areas are at risk.

 Flood insurance is a part of both building and contents insurance.
 It does not mean however that you have automatic cover.
 While most household insurance policies may include as standard, the levels of protection are likely to differ between the different policies.

 For example, your contents policy is likely to provide new-for-old coverage.
 This means your insurer will pay to replace any damaged items with brand new items.
 However, some insurers include exceptions to this policy.
 For example, if any clothes are damaged in a flood, they might make deductions due to wear and tear.

 Consequently, it’s important to remember that insurance policies vary in terms of the exact level of coverage they provide.
 Therefore checking your policy documents before making a decision is highly recommended.
 If it is unclear then, you should check what cover you have with the insurance company.

 If your home is one of those flooded due to the heavy rainfall, the likelihood is that your insurance premiums will rise the next time you come to renew it.
 You may also find that you have to pay a larger excess on any claims you make in future.

 Even if you are not living in an area that is at risk of flooding, it is important that you shop around when renewing your insurance.
 Doing so may mean that it is possible to get a better deal.